 A preliminary hearing scheduled for Tuesday, July 17 for a suspect in a 2011 South Whitehall burglary and shooting has been postponed until Tuesday, July 31.

-The suspect, Terrance Jamal Brown of Philadelphia, is accused of taking part in the April 2011 burglary of a home at 2998 South Drive and the shooting of Jermaine Herod, one of the occupants.
+The suspect, Terrance Jamal Brown of Philadelphia, is accused of taking part in the of a home at 2998 South Drive and the shooting of Jermaine Herod, one of the occupants.